Questions about Gel...

 What is an enhancement?

 An enhancement is a product that is applied to your nail in order to enhance strength and appearance.
-All enhancements are some for of plastic (acrylic, dip and gel included), but different enhancements have different attributes and level of quality.
+All enhancements are some form of plastic (acrylic, dip and gel included), but different enhancements have different attributes and level of quality.
 Some key differences are hardness, viscosity, method of application, and method of removal.
+Plastic tips applied to extend your nail (extensions) are also enhancements.

 What is structured gel?